robert17/iotf-rtd/docs/messaging/devices.rst

 MQTT Connectivity for Devices
 ===============================================================================

-A Device must authenticate using a client ID in the following format
+A Device must authenticate using a client ID in the following format:

 	d:**org\_id**:**device_type**:**device\_id**